What Does Your Email Address Say About You?

 - Fair or not, if you send an e-mail from an AOL account, the recipient is likely to expect it to be spam, a forward of some thoroughly debunked conspiracy theory or pictures of kittens.

-- Not much different than AOL.
+- Not much different from AOL.

 - Hotmail is another ISP that was huge in the Web’s earlier days but has lost cache among the technorati.